Last Updated: 06/08/2022

-The United States prides itself on its “government of the people, by the people, for the people.”
-However, in light of today’s climate, many government organizations are taking a closer look at how well they meet those standards—and cannot help but notice shortcomings.
-Many leaders in the public and private sector alike are wondering how to evolve their organizations to best serve all constituents and stakeholders.
+The U.S. prides itself on its “government of the people, by the people, for the people.”
+However, as government organizations take stock of their role in people’s lives and reconsider the status quo, many now examine how well they meet those standards—and cannot help but notice shortcomings.
+Leaders in public and private sectors alike wonder how they might evolve to best serve all constituents and stakeholders.

-The answer is organizational transformation.
-Specifically, it’s reshaping organizational structure to engage those who traditionally have had less of a voice.
-And it begins with the concept of human-centered design (HCD).
+The answer lies in organizational transformation.
+Specifically, this entails reshaping organizational structure to engage those whose voices are traditionally left out of the conversation.
+And such transformation begins with the concept of human-centered design (HCD).

-The resulting empathetic, holistic, human approach can mean a 60 percent improvement in project management—which leads to more effective customer interactions.
+HCD’s empathetic, holistic, human approach can result in a 60 percent improvement in project management—which leads to more effective customer interactions.

 So how do you get there?

 Inclusive engagement starts on day one, when organizational leadership defines priorities.
-Using the principles of HCD, those not in positions of authority help shape the overall strategy.
+Using the principles of HCD, those not in leadership positions help shape the overall strategy.
 The resulting, and inherently inclusive, initiatives will lead to a more successful rollout.

-One approach is gamestorming, a strategic initiative design process ICF used for the CDC Management Information Systems Office (MISO).
+“Gamestorming” is one strategic initiative design process we used for the CDC Management Information Systems Office (MISO).
 Unlike brainstorming, this HCD technique uses games to elicit participation, exploration, experimentation, and competition to define and prioritize strategic initiatives.
-In our work with the CDC, we used different styles of games to ensure representation of each persona—leaders, extroverts, introverts, risk takers, and guardians of the status quo.
+In our work with the CDC, we used different styles of games to ensure the representation of each persona—leaders, extroverts, introverts, risk-takers, and guardians of the status quo.
 In a matter of weeks, employees and leadership co-created a common set of goals—and a sense of ownership—for strategic initiatives.

 Lightning Decision Jams are another inclusive engagement method, and one we used to retool the National Habitat Conservation Planning (HCP) Coalition’s annual conference.
 Jam sessions use a structured set of activities to focus participants on a specific task or project.
 And each activity is designed to yield a diverse set of strong ideas, inspiring active engagement as participants collaborate to develop their concepts.

-In addition to managing the people side of change, you will need to make improvements to business processes—everything from financial management to human resources to programming.
+In addition to managing the people side of change, organizations need to improve business processes—everything from financial management to human resources to programming.
 HCD principles in this context can involve inviting teams to share impediments to their work and better aligning project needs with clarified strategic goals.

 While examining business process improvements, organizations often open the door to data transformation.
-Accessing, analyzing, and using data are critical aspects of decision-making in every field—and effective organizational transformation must be anchored in strong data that represents the voices of your many constituents.
-It may come from ongoing surveillance, intermittent surveys, performance monitoring of objectives, or program evaluations—and it will help you understand what worked, what didn’t, for whom, and why.
+Accessing, analyzing, and using data are critical aspects of decision-making in every field—and effective organizational transformation must be anchored in strong data that represents the voices of constituents.
+It may come from ongoing surveillance, intermittent surveys, performance monitoring of objectives, or program evaluations—and will provide insight into what worked, what didn’t, for whom, and why.

-For example, to start a Data Reporting for Evaluation and Monitoring program for CDC’s Division of Diabetes Translation—which ICF developed and designed—we invited end users to identify limitations and needs.
+For example, to start a Data Reporting for Evaluation and Monitoring program for CDC’s Division of Diabetes Translation—which we developed and designed—we invited end-users to identify limitations and needs.
 Through those stakeholder interviews, we learned how someone might use the system, potential technology and resource constraints, and both concerns and aspirations for it.
-We then tested prototypes with those users to fine-tune the final product, which became a system that was constructive and well-received.
+We then tested prototypes with those users to fine-tune the final product, which resulted in a constructive and well-received system.

-To maintain momentum, the workforce must be prepared to welcome the organizational transformation.
+To maintain momentum, employees must be prepared to welcome organizational transformation.
 Through HCD-inspired training and technical assistance, employees learn to adapt to the strategy and meet its objectives.
-Discussion groups work well here, to assess needs and confirm the most effective means for building capacity.
+Discussion groups work well to assess needs and confirm the most effective means for building capacity.

-But the workforce is only part of the equation.
-The end user—the grantees, partners, and public audiences an organization serves—also needs to understand and support the changes happening and the reasons behind them.
-And, again, this presents a perfect opportunity for a diverse audience to help develop the best possible tool.
-To this end, organizations often identify a small group of end users to generate ideas for—and then test—an initial prototype.
+The workforce is only part of the equation.
+The end-users—the grantees, partners, and public audiences an organization serves—also need to understand and support the changes happening and the reasons behind them.
+And, again, that presents a perfect opportunity for a diverse audience to help develop the best possible tool.
+When working with end-users, it can be challenging to appropriately interpret data to develop tools that will meet evolving needs.
+We work with organizations to identify a small group of end-users to generate ideas for—and then test—an initial prototype.

-For example, ICF turned to small and large business end users—as well as state health departments—to test the Workplace Health Resource Center for CDC’s Division of Population Health.
+For example, we turned to small and large business end-users, as well as state health departments, to test the Workplace Health Resource Center for CDC’s Division of Population Health.
 These users provided insight regarding the practicality of such a resource, topics they wanted to see addressed, and features for searching and navigation.
 Thanks to their input, we developed case study videos and topical briefs that spoke to the key issues business owners found most important.
 We also developed an organizational structure for keyword searches.
 And today, this robust resource center remains regularly used.